almostearthling/whenever/README.md

 As said above, **When** is helpful as a frontend also for most of the common setup and configuration issues.

+## :radioactive: Issues and Breaking Changes

+**Breaking change:** The _0.4_ series of **whenever** introduces an incompatibility in terms of configuration file with early versions of the _0.3_ series, as it ultimately drops support for embedded JSON strings to define parameter checks for _DBus_: using JSON has been deprecated in version _0.3.8_ (a log warning is issued if JSON is found), in favor of pure TOML dictionaries.
+Pure TOML is obviously easier to read and manage especially using small inline tables, one for each check, and JSON support is dropped in order to reclaim some memory.

 ## :lady_beetle: Bug Reporting

 If there is a bug in the **whenever** application, please use the project [issue tracker](https://github.com/almostearthling/whenever/issues) to report it.